 The Security Operations Center at Mercyhurst, or SOC, is a backup facility for MCPc but will also serve the company’s customers in Pennsylvania, New York and all points east.
 However, the real excitement of the facility is the way it acts as a hands-on, real-world training center for Mercyhurst students who want to enter the cybertech field.

 To that end, MCPc is teaming with Mercyhurst’s Ridge College of Intelligence Studies and Applied Sciences, which offers what the university describes as a unique approach to cybercrime.
 Students in the Ridge College program will be taught and trained in the MCPc Cyberlab that is adjacent to the MCPc SOC, where students can advance to serve as paid associates in their concluding years of college.

-MCPc STAD: “Until we come up with a more market savvy name, we will use STAD, which is the acronym for Secure Asset Disposition Center, the types of service we will be delivering in the 120,000-square-foot building that has existed, in one form or another, in Cleveland’s Old Brooklyn neighborhood since well before anyone was concerned about cybersecurity, much less thought about computers,” said MCPc executive Jason Taylor.
+MCPc STAD: “Until we come up with a more market savvy name, we will use STAD, which is the acronym for our Secure Technology Asset Disposition Center, the types of service we will be delivering in the 120,000-square-foot building that has existed, in one form or another, in Cleveland’s Old Brooklyn neighborhood since well before anyone was concerned about cybersecurity, much less thought about computers,” said MCPc executive Jason Taylor.

 MCPc charged Taylor with retrofitting the building from an RTA trolley and bus barn whose origins date back almost a century into a state-of-the-art secure environment that strictly adheres to industry-leading standards across the entire disposition process.